MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

         * Calendar: for temporal data analysis and reporting.
         * Sales in USD: sales and profits metrics, to consolidate data on US Dollar.
-        * PurchaseMissingData: There was missing data from Purchase table.
+        * PurchaseMissingData: There was missing data from Purchase table, which would cause false results.
-		It was needed to create a new table with the missed data to Append it to Purchase.
+		It was needed to create a new table with the missed data that was recovered, then append it to the Purchase table.

   ###### New Columns Created: